How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 Third, courts appear more comfortable limiting fiduciary duties based on the scope of a partnership’s business than limiting fiduciary duties based on a partnership agreement that seeks to opt out of fiduciary duties.
 While this is an important lesson for partners seeking prospectively to have their fiduciary duty limitations enforced, it is difficult in practice.
 That is, in practice, a partner or attorney will have difficulty defining the scope of a partnership prospectively because the scope of a partnership evolves as the business progresses.

 These cases are contrasted by three other cases.
-The Fifth Circuit case stands for the notion that sophisticated partners may waive their duty to disclose and may directly compete with each other.
+The Fifth Circuit case stands for the notion that sophisticated partners may contractually limit their duty to disclose, subject to the non-waivable duty of good faith and fair dealing.
 Similarly, the two subsequent cases stand for the principle that parties may waive their fiduciary duties in their partnership agreement to such an extent that courts will treat the partners as though they are not partners.

 Lipinski v.
 Lipinski, 227 Minn.
 511, 35 N.W.2d 708 (1949).

-In a 1949 case, the Minnesota Supreme Court allowed a partner to secretly buy land used by his partnership, without a disclosure to his partners, and then lease the land back to his partnership.
+In a 1949 case, the Minnesota Supreme Court allowed a partner to buy a strip of land his partnership used, without disclosing the purchase at the time he made it, and then charge the partnership rent for its continued use.

-In this case, the parties formed a partnership, subject to Minnesota’s version of the UPA, to engage in commercial fishing on leased property next to a lake.
-Next to this property was a strip of land, owned by a third party, which they used for hauling the fish.
-Martin, one of the partners, had previously encouraged other partners to buy this strip of land to ensure their continued use of it, but they ignored his suggestions.
-Sometime later, Martin heard some partners talk about ousting some partners so the remaining partners could have more profit.
-Worried that he might be ousted, Martin secretly purchased the strip of land to leverage his position in the partnership.
-Martin then requested rent payments for the partnership’s use of the land.
-The other partners sued, asserting that Martin never disclosed his intent to purchase the land nor did he seek their consent.
+In this case, the parties formed a partnership, subject to Minnesota’s version of the Uniform Partnership Act, to carry on commercial fishing on the waters of Lake Pepin, operating from leased shore property.
+Next to that property was a strip of land, owned by a third party, which the partners used for hauling the fish (the opinion calls it “the haul”).
+Martin, one of the partners, bought the strip for himself.
+He “did not say anything about acquiring this particular land from Bengtson at the time he signed the contract” with the other partners, and he later requested rent for the partnership’s use of it, which the other partners refused to pay for lack of funds.
+The other partners sued, asserting that Martin never disclosed his intent to purchase the land nor sought their consent.

 Appletree Square I Ltd. Partnership v.
 Investmark, Inc., 494 N.W.2d 889 (Minn.
 App.
 1993).